Spectral Change Point Estimation for High Dimensional Time Series by Sparse Tensor Decomposition: Empirical performance

+We consider multiple change points for DGP2 and DGP3 with $q=4$ equally spaced change points.
+For $p=80$, we consider different sparsity $k_0$ from $\{3,\lfloor\sqrt{p}\rfloor,{p}/2,p\}$, i.e., $\{3,8,40,80\}$.
+The elements of the CP series index set $\mbb{S}$ are evenly distributed across the $p$ dimensions.
+We consider $N=6000, 12000$ with $L=75$, and we only show the simulation results for DGP2 with $N=6000$ and DGP3 with $N=12000$ in Tables \ref{tab:vma} and \ref{tab:var}; see the other two tables in the Supplementary Section \ref{sec:auxsimulation}.

+Across experiments, the proposed SCP can accurately estimate the number and location of changes across different scenarios.
+And it adapts to different sparsity levels.
+The FVAR method is very competitive for DGP2, but not for DGP3, where the signal seems weaker.
+We note that other methods may overestimate the change point numbers.
 Next we consider the CP frequency and CP series.
-Fig. \ref{fig:vmavar} display the results when $k_0=8$ and $N=12000$.
+Fig. \ref{fig:vmavar} displays the results when $k_0=8$.
 Clearly, the shape of the empirical distribution of the CP frequencies bears resemblance to that of the difference in the spectral densities pre- and post-change.
 And the projection correctly identifies the CP series.

-In the \emph{Supplementary Materials}, we report additional simulation results to illustrate the empirical performance of the proposed method against non-normal distributions, different specified sparsity values, not applying the frequency splitting approach, and other methods.
+In Supplementary Section \ref{sec:auxsimulation}, we report additional simulation results with different series lengths and dimensions.
+We also present the empirical performance of the proposed method against non-normal distributions.